 - Similar to reasons why youth should not use alcohol and drugs at a young age, the risk of problem gambling later in life increases for youth who gamble at a young age. - Gambling disorders run in families.
-Children of disordered gamblers are more likely than the general population to have gambling problems themselves later in life. - Addictions often start as an unhealthy coping strategy for stress or untreated mental health conditions. - Gambling addictions often co-occur with other addictions such as alcohol, substance misuse, and/or gaming addiction. - Regardless of the type of addiction, brain scans show the same pleasure centers in the brain light up due to the addiction.
-This causes continued and even worsening unhealthy behaviors. - Just like cigarettes and alcohol are referred to as gateway drugs, lottery tickets can be a gateway to other forms of gambling. - According to the Youth Risk Behavior Survey, 15% of Maryland high school students reported gambling in the last year. - 4% of Maryland adults are problem gamblers and the percentage of youth problem gamblers is likely higher than 4%. - Populations at greater risk for problem gambling include lower social-economic individuals, males, African Americans, Asians, and those who have been diagnosed with a mental health or substance misuse disorder.
+Children of disordered gamblers are more likely than the general population to have gambling problems themselves later in life. - Addictions often start as an unhealthy coping strategy for stress or untreated mental health conditions. - Gambling addiction often co-occurs with other addictions such as alcohol, substance use, and/or video gaming addiction. - Regardless of the type of addiction, brain scans show the same pleasure centers in the brain light up due to the addiction.
+This causes continued and even worsening unhealthy behaviors. - Just like cigarettes and alcohol are referred to as gateway drugs, lottery tickets can be a gateway to other forms of gambling. - According to the Youth Risk Behavior Survey, 18% of Maryland high school students reported gambling in the last year. - 4% of Maryland adults are problem gamblers and the percentage of youth problem gamblers is likely higher than 4%. - Populations at greater risk for problem gambling include those of lower social-economic status, males, African Americans, Asians, and those who have been diagnosed with a mental health or substance use disorder.